Let me present to you a number of scenarios:

 Example number three up above is one where this could potentially be the cause.
 Canonicalization is a method used in meta data to make sure Google and other search engines can identify a specific version of a piece of content as the “real version” of that content.

 For example, imagine that you have an internal database of 1,000 products, and you have a site search to browse through those products.
-One results page looks just like any other.
+Plus One result 2020 page looks just like any other.
 You might have 1,000,000 different URLs all with virtually identical content.
 If Google indexed every possible search result, your site would be utterly destroyed with the duplicate content penalties.

 Google is generally smart enough to recognize this specific scenario, but there are a lot of issues where duplicate content can hurt you, resulting from dynamic URL generation, URL parameters, and other sorts of technical causes.
 In these cases, you want a canonical URL.
 Any time Google loads a page with a weird URL, they will see “hey, actually X is the canonical URL for this page” and they will know not to index it, and to index it as X instead.